FlixifyTVisbackformoregithub/Flix-music/README.md

-# Flix-music
+# Flix-music😎
-Flixify music is a public music website in beta, taken off of the idea of "NinjaStelthy"
+FlixMusic is an awesome music website to hear all the latest songs!